DonJuanito99/ESP8266/MeteoESP/README.md

   - ap.lua : Has to be compiled.
 This scripts activates the AP mode that allows the user to setup the MeteoESP configuration by connecting to it and opening a browser to the address 192.168.4.1.
   - apInit.lua : Has to be compiled.
 It is launched by "ap.lc".
   - init.lua : Do not compile it ;) This script is automatically launched by the NodeMCU firmware at powerup/startup.
   - startup.lua : Has to be compiled.
-This script is launched by "init.lu".
+This script is launched by "init.lua".
 It checks the current STATION mode connection status.
-If the connection cannot be established, it launched "ap.lc" (AP mode).
+If the connection cannot be established, it launches "ap.lc" (AP mode).
 If the connection is established, it launches "weatherStation.lc".
   - weatherStation.lua : Has to be compiled.
 This is the main application that retreives forecasts and displays them on the OLED display.

 - Pictures :